 Born 1977, Nova Scotia, Canada.
-Lives and works Sydney, Australia and London, United Kingdom.
+Lives and works London and Sydney.

 Jess MacNeil’s practice spans painting, drawing, video and installation, often translating and cross-fertilising from one medium to another.
 Through simple elements of lines, traces and shadows, point of view, repetition and playback speed, her works explore our perceptions and experiences of the everyday environment.
 The space of the artwork itself is also a focus.
 She often questions or exploits the ways the artist, viewer, and subject are situated in relation to the work, either directly through trace, residue or reflection, or indirectly by depiction, inference, absence or erasure.